HexmosTech/dPrompts/README.md

-# dPrompt
+# dPrompts

 ## Overview

-dPrompt is a distributed job processing system using River and PostgreSQL, with support for LLM (Ollama) integration.
+dPrompts enables teams to perform distributed, bulk LLM operations locally using Ollama, which is cost-effective and works on most laptops with an integrated GPU.

 ## Installation